tonyjurg/N1904addons/docs/features/text_ttr.md

 ## Visualizing

 The following plot compares the Type-to-Token Ratios measured over word form (TTR), lemma (LTR), and morphology (MTR) for each book of the New Testament.
-The immage clearly shows that shorter books generaly are resulting in higher ratio, even though TTR is iself already a ratio.
+The immage clearly shows that shorter books generaly are resulting in higher ratio, even though TTR is iself already a normalized measure.
 There are various methods of normalization which are made available on Python in a conveniant package [lexicalrichness](https://lexicalrichness.readthedocs.io/en/latest/#)

 <img src="images/ttr_ltr_mtr_per_book.png">